Point72/csp/docs/wiki/how-tos/Write-IO-Adapters.md

 The derived type should the define two methods:

-- `def start(self, start_time, end_time)`: this will be called at the start of the engine with the start/end times of the engine. start_time and end_time will be tz-unaware datetime objects in UTC time (generally these arent needed for realtime adapters).
+- `def start(self, start_time, end_time)`: this will be called at the start of the engine with the start/end times of the engine. start_time and end_time will be tz-unaware datetime objects in UTC time (generally these aren't needed for realtime adapters).
   At this point the adapter should open its resource / connect the data source / start any driver threads that are needed.
 - `def stop(self)`: This method well be called when the engine is done running.
   At this point any open threads should be stopped and resources cleaned up.

 The PushInputAdapter that you define will be used as the runtime *--impl–-*.
 You also need to define a *--graph--* time representation of the time series edge.